a 30-something guy from Sweden and I've been building speakers for a

 you, playing graciously your favorite tune...

-reference system right now consists of a pair of Philips DSS930 Special
+reference system was for a long time a pair of Philips DSS930 Special

 High excursion five inch woofers and a true ribbon